 Google and other search engines prefer URLs with a “clean” category structure.
 Product or category pages with URLs featuring filtered elements, parameters, or strange structures aren’t ranked as often as clean URLs, particularly if the canonical elements are wrong or aren’t set.

 If your site uses a nested category structure and accurate canonicals, then you’re likely doing fine.
 If your site’s URLs need a facelift, work with your development and product management teams to find a new solution.
-Who knows – maybe a new ecom-focused content management system, like Salesforce Commerce Cloud, is right for your site.
+Who knows – maybe a new ecomm-focused content management system, like Salesforce Commerce Cloud, is right for your site.

 Working with the Experts at CQL